Bernardo di Niccolò Machiavelli

 Bernardo di Niccolò Machiavelli (between 1426 and 1429 – 1500) was a citizen of Florence and father to Niccolò Machiavelli.
-Although he was a Doctor of Law (hence, his title of Messer), debts inherited from his father and uncles limiting his career prevented him from joining the legal guild.
-In the year 1480, Bernardo reported being unemployed on his tax return.
+Although he was a Doctor of Law (hence, his title of Messer), he was heavily in debt, and was one of the Machiavelli family's poorest members.
+Bernardo, was born illegitimately and thus could not become a full citizen of Florence, nor could he participate in Florentine politics.
+This affected his son Niccolo as well, who himself could not obtain full citizenship rights.
 He is known independently for his diary or Libro di Ricordi, chronicling the years 1474–1487.
-The pages, housed in the Biblioteca Riccardiana in Florence, serve as a valuable window into everyday life and culture during the time and provide the only reliable information on his famous son's early youth.
+The pages, housed in the Biblioteca Riccardiana in Florence, serve as a look into the life and culture during this period and provide the only reliable information on his famous son's early youth.
 Bernardo Machiavelli was married to Bartolommea di Stefano Nelli.
 They had four children, Primavera, Margherita, Niccolò (the author of The Prince) and Totto.